Know the code and be safe on the mountain

 Why work at 49 Degrees North?

 Winter seasonal employees can also take part in the Ski Exchange Programs, which allows you to ski or ride at participating resorts at a fraction of the cost.
-Keep in mind, the mountain environment can range from blizzards to warm sunshine, so reliable transportation and the correct gear for the job is very important.
+Keep in mind, the mountain environment can range from blizzards to warm sunshine, so reliable transportation and the correct gear for the job are very important.

 Interested in becoming a Ski or Snowboard Instructor?